 Climate change and weather are having a significant impact on apple farmers both domestically and globally.
 Here are five reasons why:

-“From late-spring frosts in western Michigan to triple-digit heat in the Pacific Northwest, apple growers saw a nearly 19 percent drop in fresh-market apple holdings in June 2021 compared with June 2020, according to recent production statistics released by the Agriculture Department.”
+“From late-spring frosts in western Michigan to triple-digit heat in the Pacific Northwest, apple growers saw a nearly 19% drop in fresh-market apple holdings in June 2021 compared with June 2020, according to recent production statistics released by the Agriculture Department.”

 - Shorter/Longer Growing Seasons - Warmer temperatures are leading to earlier springs and later falls, which creates a longer growing season, at least in Washington.
 The earlier springs lead to prolonged frost protection windows, which results in an increase in expenses that isn’t necessarily accompanied by an increase in production.
 Similarly, late falls and late frosts can result in bud/flower die off that impacts that subsequent seasons’ yields.